Malpractice Liability for Anesthesia Errors

 The court defines medical negligence when a doctor or other health care professional, through a negligent act or omission, causes an injury to a patient.
 The negligence could be the result of errors in diagnosis, treatment, aftercare or health management.
 To prove that an anesthesiologist was negligent, your lawyer will hire an expert medical witness to try to figure out what happened during the surgery.

-Generally, hospitals can not be held liable for the negligence of healthcare providers that are not employed by the hospital.
+Generally, hospitals take liability for healthcare providers they employ, and not usually for providers they do not employ..
 In these cases, determining whether the hospital has any legal responsibility requires obtaining and reviewing the employment contract between the hospital and the anesthesiologist.
-Depending on the anesthesiologist’s contract, a malpractice claim can either be brought against the hospital or the anesthesiologist.

-If the anesthesiologist was in fact employed by the hospital, then the hospital can be held liable for anesthesia errors due to medical negligence.
+Hospitals usually take liability if an employed anesthesiologist commits medical negligence.
 A hospital may also be held liable for the negligent hiring of an anesthesiologist who was acting as an independent contractor.
 If the failure of the anesthesia equipment caused the patient’s injuries, the hospital can also be held liable for not properly maintaining or repairing the equipment.
 In many other situations, the anesthesiologist can be held liable independently for medical negligence.

-At Galligan Law, potential medical malpractice cases go through a careful, multi-stage review process involving our attorneys, staff, nurse reviewers, and sometimes medical experts to determine if a case has merit and meets our case selection criteria.
+At Galligan Law, potential medical malpractice cases go through a careful, multi-stage review process.
+This process involves our attorneys, staff, nurse reviewers, and sometimes medical experts.
+Together we determine if a case has merit and meets our case selection criteria.
 Our case review process is deliberate, thorough, and rigorous because medical malpractice cases are the most complex, expensive, and difficult cases to pursue and win in court.
 Galligan Law takes very seriously our obligation to our clients to not take them through the difficult legal process unless we believe we can achieve a successful result.

 Contact Our Highly Respected, Experienced Iowa Medical Negligence Attorneys

-Whenever anesthesia errors causes harm to a patient, the victim or his family will need to prove the damage was caused by negligence in order to carry out a successful medical malpractice claim.
-Surviving patients may pursue a personal injury claim, or family members of those who were killed due to an anesthesia error may make a claim for wrongful death damages.
-Our Iowa medical malpractice attorneys and dedicated staff bring broad experience, expertise, care and commitment to each medical malpractice case we take on.
+Our Iowa medical malpractice attorneys bring broad experience, expertise, care and commitment to each medical malpractice case.
 If you or a loved one have suffered serious harm or death as the result of anesthesia malpractice, please contact us and request a free consultation with an experienced Iowa medical malpractice attorney today.